texstudio-org/texstudio/utilities/manual/source/editing.md

 ### Command completion

-Whenever you press `\` followed by a letter, a list of possible LaTeX tags is shown.
+Whenever you press `\` followed by a letter, a list of possible LaTeX tags are shown.
 If you type additional letters, the list is filtered, so that only the tags starting with the already written text are shown.
 If the list contains words which all start with the same letter combination, you can press `Tab` to complete